The Recreational Aviation Foundation preserves, improves, and creates airstrips for recreational access.

 HOW DO I JOIN?

 The RAF is a 501(c)(3) non-profit organization, however, we are not a membership organization.
 We rely solely on donations to fulfill the RAF mission.
-To become an RAF supporter, click the Join Now button to either donate or simply fill out your contact information so you will receive our communications.
+To become an RAF supporter, click the Join Now button or click the Donate button in the website menu.
 To become a volunteer, click the Volunteer button to learn about volunteer opportunities.

 Welcome to the RECREATIONAL AVIATION FOUNDATION